NREL/HPC/docs/Documentation/Applications/vasp.md

 VASP known issues
 - VASP on Vermilion can crash on multi-node jobs (see workarounds in Vermilion section) - OpenMPI more stable for multi-node jobs
 - OpenACC build eats up more memory but is faster (Cuda build doesn't eat up as much memory)
-- VASP 6.1.1 (or maybe it's 6.1.2?) crashes hse calculations (due to specific version of compiler and vasp) - use a newer version instead
+- VASP 6.1.1 crashes hse calculations (due to specific version of compiler and vasp) - use a newer version instead

 ## Perfmarmance Recommendations